Oluwapelumi99/Yoga-Club/README.md

 <td><img width="1710" alt="Screenshot 2024-03-16 at 03 22 40" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/14c394e4-87f1-4866-941a-5e32e8900eb0"></td>
 </tr>
 </table>
-<li>Registration forms have been tested to make sure the input fields works and users will not be able to move forward if they don't feel in the apppropriate details.
+<li>Registration forms have been tested to make sure the input fields works and users will not be able to move forward if they don't fill in the apppropriate details.
 A screenshot to confirm this have been added below</li>
 <img width="1710" alt="Screenshot 2024-03-16 at 03 38 47" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/c1df0d12-4666-4d6d-9191-3895c8246fcf">
-<li>Email addresses input field have lso been tested to make sure an "@" is present for the registration to be able to submit.
+<li>Email addresses input field has also been tested to make sure an "@" is present for the registration to be able to submit.
 A screenshot to confirm this have been added below.</li>
 <img width="1710" alt="Screenshot 2024-03-16 at 03 39 18" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/977033cc-4310-4dec-98aa-2bf092da2133">
 <li>I also tested the classes link in the paragraph section of the home page to make sure it directs users to the classes page.
 This has been done for added comfort and easy usability of the website.
 A screenshot to confirm this have been added below.</li>
 <img width="1710" alt="Screenshot 2024-03-16 at 03 22 19" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/a8f55ee8-250a-4b50-b7ed-7f716f4f33c6">
 <li>I tested that the media query for prefers-reduced-motion on the classes page works well by setting my device to enable reduced motion.
-See screendhot below.</li>
+See screenshot below.</li>
 <img width="1710" alt="Screenshot 2024-03-15 at 09 15 53" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/08654925-82eb-4c21-8dee-4e0c1ab8dfe6">

 ## Bugs